Siphon880gh/devbrain/Enterprise - DevOps, CI CD, DOCKER, Kubernetes, Jenkins, Redis, Linux, Scaling, Server Admin/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup Dedicated Server Checklist.md

 		- And restart nginx from SSH terminal with `sudo systemctl restart nginx`
 		- Visit http://srv451789.hstgr.cloud
 		- If success, Chrome will warn you there's no secured connection or that the connection is not private and blocks you from viewing the content.
 We will add SSL https certificates later.
 The current bypass technique in 2024 is to click anywhere on the webpage then type: `thisisunsafe`.
 You should see the webpage content.
-	- Use vi command to create an index2.html, add some words, then visit directly http://domain.com/index2.html to see if it displays.
+	- Use vi command to **create an index2.html**, add some words, then visit directly http://domain.com/index2.html to see if it displays.
 		- If failed, because it says Access Denied on the web browser, fix the permissions, making the bad index2.php permissions match the good index.php permissions.
 Likely it's just the user and group that are problematic.
 		- Keep in mind that when you upload files via SFTP later, this will be the user you sign into Filezilla, etc's SFTP.
 This makes sure uploads are the correct permissions.
 		- If passed, this then assumes future websites on CloudPanel will have no problem with editing and viewing by the internet.